Growing Vegetables In Containers

 If you can't water regularly because you are away a lot or going on holidays you should consider a watering system.
 A drip system with a suitable controller might save the live of your vegetable plants and will reduce the amount of work you have to do.

 You will only produce a good cop of vegetables if your plants receive all the nutrients they need.
 Yellow leaves and stunted looking plants are a sign of insufficient nutrient supply.
-You can use either conventional or organic fertilizers.
+I prefer to use organic fertilizers, compost and liquid seaweed for feeding container plants.
 There is a big range of different fertilizers available.
 Always read the label of each product and use accordingly.
 Overuse can damage your plants by burning the roots.
 Liquid fertilizers have to be used regularly, usually once a week.
 Don't do it when the pots are very dry.
 Water the plants first.

-The lazy gardener can use slow-release fertilizers like Osmocote.
+The lazy gardener can use slow-release fertilizers like Osmocote although this is not organic.
 You mix the granules into the potting compost and they slowly release the nutrients over a period of time.
-The only downside of them is that they are not cheap.
+The only downside of them is that they are not cheap and of course not organic.
 They save a lot of work though and the results are great.

 Now you know how to grow vegetables in containers!
 It is not difficult and a lot of fun.
 Get to it!